-- The business logic embedded into the API provides integrity checks for all data modifications, as well as data composition for data retrieval. - XML API is accessible by every owner of a virtual environment or reseller.
-Each user's access is automatically limited to his "visible" portion of the available data, e.g. a reseller can only retrieve information about his own subcustomers or their accounts.
+PortaBilling® API is accessible to every owner of a virtual environment or reseller.
+Each user's access is automatically limited to his "visible" portion of the available data, e.g. a reseller can only retrieve information about his own sub-customers or their accounts.

-XML API allows users to perform select, update, insert or delete operations on entities such as customers or accounts.
+PortaBilling® XML / JSON API allows users to perform select, update, insert or delete operations on entities such as customers or accounts.
 Each user has his own login credentials, and each operation he wishes to perform is analyzed to determine if it is possible with regard to general data integrity (e.g. a new account cannot be created without being assigned to a customer) as well as the particular user's security permissions (ACLs) (e.g. while it is possible in general to create new accounts, this user may be prohibited from doing so).

-Details on XML API (such as available methods and data structures) are described in the PortaBilling® API Reference.
+Details on XML / JSON API (such as available methods and data structures) are described in the PortaBilling® XML / JSON API Reference.